Microsoft Corporation

 Server Products and Cloud Services

 Our server products are designed to make IT professionals, developers, and their systems more productive and efficient.
 Server software is integrated server infrastructure and middleware designed to support software applications built on the Windows Server operating system.
 This includes the server platform, database, business intelligence, storage, management and operations, virtualization, service-oriented architecture platform, security, and identity software.
 We also license standalone and software development lifecycle tools for software architects, developers, testers, and project managers.
-Server products revenue is mainly affected by purchases through volume licensing programs, licenses sold to original equipment manufacturers (“OEM”), and retail packaged products.
+Server products revenue is mainly affected by purchases through volume licensing programs, licenses sold to OEMs, and retail packaged products.
 CALs provide access rights to certain server products, including SQL Server and Windows Server, and revenue is reported along with the associated server product.

 Enterprise and Partner Services

-Enterprise and Partner Services, including Enterprise Support Services, Industry Solutions, Nuance professional services, Microsoft Partner Network, and Learning Experience, assist customers in developing, deploying, and managing Microsoft server solutions, Microsoft desktop solutions, and Nuance conversational AI and ambient intelligent solutions, along with providing training and certification to developers and IT professionals on various Microsoft products.
+Enterprise and partner services, including Enterprise Support Services, Industry Solutions, Nuance professional services, Microsoft Partner Network, and Learning Experience, assist customers in developing, deploying, and managing Microsoft server solutions, Microsoft desktop solutions, and Nuance conversational AI and ambient intelligent solutions, along with providing training and certification to developers and IT professionals on various Microsoft products.

 Competition

 We compete to provide enterprise-wide computing and point solutions with numerous commercial software vendors that offer solutions and middleware technology platforms, software applications for connectivity, security, hosting, database, and e-business servers.
-IBM and Oracle lead a group of companies that compete with our enterprise-wide computing solutions.
-Commercial competitors for our server applications for PC-based distributed client-server environments include Broadcom, IBM, and Oracle.
-Our web application platform software competes with open source software such as Apache, Linux, MySQL, and PHP.
-In middleware, we compete against Java vendors.

 We believe our server products provide customers with advantages in performance, total costs of ownership, and productivity by delivering superior applications, development tools, compatibility with a broad base of hardware and software applications, security, and manageability.

-Our Enterprise and Partner Services business competes with a wide range of companies that provide strategy and business planning, application development, and infrastructure services, including multinational consulting firms and small niche businesses focused on specific technologies.
+Our Enterprise and partner services business competes with a wide range of companies that provide strategy and business planning, application development, and infrastructure services, including multinational consulting firms and small niche businesses focused on specific technologies.

 More Personal Computing